Trimethylsilyl group

 Compounds with trimethylsilyl groups are not normally found in nature, but have applications in chemical synthesis and analysis.

 Applications

 Trimethylsilyl groups typically appear as temporary protecting groups on a reactant molecule during chemical synthesis or some other chemical reactions.

 Trimethylsilylating agents include trimethylsilyl chloride and bis(trimethylsilyl)acetamide.

 Like other silyl protecting groups, the trimethylsilyl group acts as an ersatz proton.
-It is however much more bulky than a proton.
+It is much more bulky than a proton, however.

 The resulting steric effects can enable isolation of otherwise-reactive molecules, as observed in tetrahedranes.